 The paper is organized by describing all the CRISP phases one by one.
 In Section II, the Business Understanding is carried on in order to understand the fog phenomenon and its development, to explore the state of the art from meteorological and DM points of view, and to fix DM goals.
 In Section III, we illustrate the data collection, the data sources, the variables and statistics of the attributes.
 In Section IV, we explain all the activities of the Data Preparation phase aimed at constructing the final datasets to be mined; in particular, the preprocessing phase and the hold-out method.
 In Section V, we provide details about the Modeling phase: from the identification of target functions to model testing.
-Finally, in Section VI, we present the Evaluation phase and, in Section VII, we show our considerations.
+Moreover, we illustrate a descriptive model by which we are able to better understand the fog phenomenon and to define a measure of similarity between meteorological stations (or geographic locations).
+In Section VI, we present the Evaluation phase including the analysis of the misclassified fog events.
+In Section VII we design how to use the descriptive model and its future investigations ad applications.
+Finally, in Section VIII, we show our considerations.